jeremy-shannon/jeremy-shannon.github.io/_posts/2016-05-20-robot-duel-round-1.markdown

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5qnGDAHMPkQ" frameborder="0" allowfullscreen></iframe>

-You might be thinking, "those robots suck!" and you're right.
+You might be thinking, "Those robots suck!" and you're right.
 But try to understand - the assignment was to build them out of as few non-discrete components as possible.
 So... resistors, capacitors, and transistors - lots and lots of transistors.
 It was kind of like building a web application out of ones and zeros.